 Oysters have significant economic and ecological value to coastal populations of humans and wild organisms alike.
 Because many oyster species create structure-forming reefs, they often provide habitat for other estuarine taxa (Coen et al. 2007).
-They also help protect against shoreline erosion from waves (Wiberg et al. 2019).
-Commercially, when reared and harvested for human consumption, they contribute to aexpanding shellfish diet (Santeramo et al. 2017).
+Moreover, they help protect against shoreline erosion from waves (Wiberg et al. 2019).
+Commercially, when reared and harvested for human consumption, they contribute to a globally-expanding shellfish diet (Santeramo et al. 2017).
 In the latter context, relative and absolute amounts of shell and tissue mass become relevant.

-Here we explore how total alkalinity and salinity affect growth of juvenile Eastern oysters (Crassostrea virginica), with special attention to the temporal trajectory of response to step changes in seawater TA and S. In particular, we examine how growth in shell area differs between a first time window starting immediately after treatment conditions are implemented, and a second time window two weeks later.
+Here we explore how total alkalinity and salinity affect growth of juvenile Eastern oysters (Crassostrea virginica), with special attention to the trajectory of a response across two time windows, relative to overall, to step changes in seawater TA and salinity.
+In particular, we examine how growth in shell area differs between an earlier time window, starting immediately after altering treatment conditions, and a later time window two weeks later.
 In these efforts we also account for the size of oysters at the beginning of each time window.
-At the end of the experiment we additionally compare a metric of oyster shell thickness (shell mass per area) and condition index (tissue mass per shell mass) across different TA and salinity exposures.
-Examinations such as these lend insights into ways in which calcifying estuarine species may respond across time to abrupt and then persisting shifts in seawater carbonate chemistry.
+At the end of the experiment, we additionally compare a metric of oyster shell thickness (shell mass per area) and condition index (tissue mass per shell mass) across different TA and salinity exposures.
+Examinations such as these lend insights into ways in which calcifying estuarine species may respond across time to abrupt and persisting changes to seawater carbonate chemistry.

 Methods—

 Study species— The Eastern oyster, Crassostrea virginica, is native to estuaries of eastern North America, from the Gulf of St. Lawrence to the Gulf of Mexico (cite).
-Due in part to its wide salinity and thermal tolerance, this species is also grown commercially elsewhere, including For our experiments, we sourced juvenile oysters from a local aquaculture farm in Tomales Bay, California, USA (Hog Island Oyster Company; ).
-On 22 July 2022, we transported oysters in cool seawater from Tomales Bay to Bodega Marine Laboratory (BML; Bodega Bay, California, 60 min transit time), and placed them immediately into flow-through, continuously bubbled seawater drawn from the adjacent ocean.
-We fed the oysters with slow-release mixed algal diet (X% of their wet mass;, Reed Mariculture) once every two days, throughout a 30-d lab acclimation period.
+Due in part to its wide salinity and thermal tolerance, this species is also grown commercially elsewhere, including the west coast of the US and Hawaii.
+For our experiments, we sourced juvenile oysters from a local aquaculture farm in Tomales Bay, California, USA (Hog Island Oyster Company; 38.162327, -122.893489).
+On 22 July 2022, we transported oysters in cool seawater from Tomales Bay to the UC Davis Bodega Marine Laboratory (BML; Bodega Bay, California, 60 min transit time), and placed them immediately into flow-through, continuously bubbled seawater drawn from the adjacent ocean.
+We fed the oysters with slow-release mixed algal diet (5% of their wet mass with thawed whole-cell concentrate of Tetraselmis, Thalassiosira weissflogii, T. pseudonana, and Schizochytrium, Reed Mariculture) once every two days, throughout a 30-d lab acclimation period.
 At the end of the acclimation period, we glued the oysters (left valve) to plastic plates using X marine epoxy (n = 49 per plate, n = 12 plates).
 We then returned the plates with attached oysters to the acclimation tanks, and three days hence began a 36-d growth experiment (Fig. 1).